TeamDevDev/course-assessment-fall-2024/README.md

 Please refer to the file in this repository called [tokens.md](tokens.md) for additional instructions for using a token and the token use template that you should used as the content for the issue in GitHub.
+If you do not understand how to use a token, please ask the course instructor for additional clarification in a public channel in the course's Discord server.